<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading">What makes this an agile parenting tool?</h2>

-<p>1.The Kanban board is the most widely used SCRUM tool.</p>
+<li>The Kanban board is the most widely used tool in the SCRUM world — and one of the simplest.</li>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/organize-yourself-after-school-with-the-kanban-board/">KANBAN Board: Wang Man&#8217;s Kids Use it to Organize Themseles After School</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/organize-yourself-after-school-with-the-kanban-board/">Kanban Board: How Wang Man&#8217;s Kids Organize Themselves After School</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></content:encoded>